7 Ways to Reduce the Risk of Dust Hazards on Mine Sites

 #7 Shoe Covers

 Most dust suppression occurs outside, but shoe covers are designed to reduce the amount of dust coming indoors.
-Rather than have workers remove their steel cap boots before entering a building (which can cause other safety issues), shoe covers can be worn so that dust and other contaminants are sealed inside the cover.
+Rather than have workers remove their steel cap boots before entering a building (which can cause other safety issues), waterproof shoe covers can be worn so that dust and other contaminants are sealed inside the cover.
 Shoe covers are effective in keeping control rooms and kitchens and kitchens relatively dust-free.

 Shoe-Inn shoe cover dispensers help make it easy and safe for workers to fit shoe covers, as they eliminate the need to bend over and balance on one leg.